JesseXiong7/JesseXiong7.github.io/block1.md

 I created Entity Relationship Diagrams (ERDs) to map out data relationships and apply normalization rules (1NF to 3NF).
 I developed ERDs for projects like the **Drone Module 2** and **Rewards Module 2**, defining data types, relationships, and cardinality.

 **Working with SQL and SSMS**
 I used Microsoft SQL Server Management Studio to restore databases, create tables, and populate them with data.
-I practiced writing queries that used `SELECT`, `WHERE`, `GROUP BY`, and `ORDER BY`, along with aggregate functions like COUNT and SUM.
+I practiced writing queries that used `SELECT`, `WHERE`, `GROUP BY`, and `ORDER BY`, along with aggregate functions like `COUNT` and `SUM`.
 I also used JOINs and subqueries to combine and filter data from multiple tables and explored `UNION` to merge data sets.

 **Testing and Troubleshooting**
 I learned to review query results for accuracy, debug SQL errors, and analyze relationships for data consistency and performance.